slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 Later, my best friend returned, literally.
 We were texting and he remarked, without prompt, saying if he were a Devil, he'd be a "snarky Devil."
 He texted me that of his own accord, knowing nothing about the hospitalization, without context, no prompt.

-That was a small amount of evidence that some communication, message-passing (without known mechanical means), happened non-locally, but I think the message is about trust and medical institutions.

-Perhaps how quickly people will turn on somebody, as if to medicate or treat, when that person is extremely innocent, and the systemic nature of that.
+That was a small amount of evidence that some communication, message-passing (without known mechanical means), happened non-locally, but I think the message is about trust and medical institutions, how quickly people will turn on somebody, as if to medicate or treat, when that person is extremely innocent, and the systemic evil, danger, and inflictions of insidious atrocity of that, needing more attention/priority, or a disambiguation of fundamental principles around coercion, repression, and processes of identity transformation.

 # Synchronicities (Part 3)